awsdocs/amazon-redshift-developer-guide/doc_source/t_Distributing_data.md

  **Data redistribution**

  When you load data into a table, Amazon Redshift distributes the rows of the table to each of the node slices according to the table's distribution style\.
-As part of a query plan, the optimizer determines where blocks of data need to be located to best run the query\.
+As part of a query plan, the optimizer determines where blocks of data must be located to best run the query\.
 The data is then physically moved, or redistributed, while the query runs\.
 Redistribution might involve either sending specific rows to nodes for joining or broadcasting an entire table to all of the nodes\.

  Data redistribution can account for a substantial portion of the cost of a query plan, and the network traffic it generates can affect other database operations and slow overall system performance\.
 To the extent that you anticipate where best to locate data initially, you can minimize the impact of data redistribution\.